FlorinAndrei/datascience_capstone_project/README.md

 - U-Net: 64.2%
 - SegFormer: 74.7%

-When I dropped the classes and simply tried to find lesions regardless of their class (benign and malignant together), the performance was:
+When I've dropped the classes and simply tried to find lesions regardless of their class (benign and malignant together as a single "class"), the IoU performance was:

 - SegFormer: 89%

-Some of the numbers are small when compared to state-of-the-art models segmenting city street images, etc. But ultrasound images are noisy, the objects don't always have clear borders, and the quality of the labels (manually drawn masks) is not always very good.
+Some of the IoU numbers are small when compared to state-of-the-art models segmenting city street images, etc. But ultrasound images are noisy, the objects don't always have clear borders, and the quality of the labels (manually drawn masks) is not always very good.

-All things considered, I think SegFormer did very well.
+All things considered, I think SegFormer did very well, especially in single class mode.

 Larger datasets with higher quality labels will certainly improve performance beyond the numbers shown here.
+There are further potential improvements that may be explored later.